ajuavinett/FUN_2023/README.md

 # Faculty for Undergraduate Neuroscience workshop (2023)

-Tutorial notebooks and slides for the [FUN 2023](https://www.funfaculty.org/conference_2023_wwu) workshop "Integrating programming into neuroscience courses"
+Tutorial notebooks and slides for the [FUN 2023](https://www.funfaculty.org/conference_2023_wwu) workshop "Integrating programming into neuroscience courses" *and* the Society for Neuroscience workshop "Teaching Neuroscience: New Approaches to Electrophysiology Labs."

-### By the end of this workshop, participants will be able to:
-* Identify multiple ways of integrating programming into their courses
-* Access and use internet-based computing platforms (e.g. Google Colab)
-* Write & edit code in a Google Colab notebooks
-* Access Neurodata Without Borders datasets for both teaching and research

 ### There are three different ways you can interact with these materials from your browser: